Wolven531/promise-tests/README.md

 This project was created to demonstrate and explain the native Promise library in TypeScript

+This README is also available as a website (using GitHub Pages) at [https://wolven531.github.io/promise-tests/](https://wolven531.github.io/promise-tests/)

 ## Live Demo

 * Hosted w/ Heroku - [https://promise-tests.herokuapp.com/](https://promise-tests.herokuapp.com/)